-Nikon D500 versus Nikon D810
+Nikon D500 vs D810

 The Nikon D500 and the Nikon D810 are two digital cameras that were officially introduced, respectively, in January 2016 and June 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D810 provides 36.2 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D500) and a full frame (D810) sensor.
+The D500 has a resolution of 20.7 megapixels, whereas the D810 provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (6 percent) than the Nikon D500.
 Moreover, the D810 is markedly heavier (14 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D810) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D500).
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Nikon D500||147 mm||115 mm||81 mm||860 g||1240||Y||Jan 2016||1,999||amazon.com|

 |3.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|